allchemy-net/yieldPrediction/utils/README.md

 Usage: `python ./pkarank.py --smiles SMILES`, for example: `python ./pkarank.py --smiles 'CCC(=O)OCC'`

+The command needs to load database (table) with pkas values hence depending on your computer it may takes up to few minues.

 ### mayr.py
 The scipt use Mayr table from dataMayr subdirecotry.
 The data was collected from [Mayr's group webpage](https://www.cup.lmu.de/oc/mayr/reaktionsdatenbank/).